ludw-bj/3d-image-matching/README.md

-# 🧩 Cluster-Aware SfM Pipeline for the Image Matching Challenge 2025
+# Cluster-Aware SfM Pipeline for Image Matching Challenge 2025

 This repository provides a clean, modular, and configurable pipeline for solving the [Image Matching Challenge 2025](https://www.kaggle.com/competitions/image-matching-challenge-2025).
 The goal is to reconstruct a 3D scene from a set of possibly related images.